Homestead and Bankruptcy in Florida

 Discharge Denial Under Section 727

 The interaction between homestead protection and discharge denial creates a paradoxical result.
-A debtor who converts non-exempt assets into a homestead shortly before filing bankruptcy may succeed in retaining the homestead itself (assuming the exemption limitations do not apply), but the court may deny the debtor’s discharge, leaving all unsecured debts intact.
+A debtor who converts non-exempt assets into a homestead shortly before filing may succeed in retaining the homestead, but the court may deny the debtor’s discharge, leaving all unsecured debts intact.
 The debtor keeps the house but gets no relief from the debts that prompted the bankruptcy filing.

-These federal limitations explain why many Florida debtors with significant homestead equity are better served by defending against creditors in state court rather than filing for bankruptcy.
+Florida debtors with significant homestead equity are often better served defending against creditors in state court rather than filing bankruptcy.
 In state court, the homestead exemption is immediate, unlimited in value, and immune from fraudulent conversion challenges under Havoco.
-The homestead cannot be waived by any clause in a loan agreement or contract, and the only exceptions are those enumerated in the Constitution itself: mortgages, tax liens, and mechanics’ liens.
+The homestead cannot be waived by any clause in a loan agreement or contract, and the only exceptions are those enumerated in the Constitution: mortgages, tax liens, and mechanics’ liens.

-A bankruptcy trustee, by contrast, is a more aggressive and sophisticated collector than most judgment creditors.
-The trustee has jurisdiction over all of the debtor’s assets wherever located in the United States, can challenge exemptions that would be unassailable in state court, and can pursue fraudulent transfers under both federal and state law with a longer lookback period than most state statutes provide.
-The trustee also works on a contingency fee, taking a percentage of the assets recovered for the estate, which creates a strong financial incentive to challenge every available exemption.
+A bankruptcy trustee is a more aggressive and sophisticated collector than most judgment creditors.
+The trustee can challenge exemptions that would be unassailable in state court and can pursue fraudulent transfers under both federal and state law with longer lookback periods.
+The trustee also works on a contingency fee, which creates a strong financial incentive to challenge every available exemption.

-For Florida residents whose primary asset is a homestead with substantial equity, the risk-reward calculus of bankruptcy often tilts against filing.
-The debtor may retain more assets and achieve a more favorable resolution by defending against creditors through state court proceedings, where Florida’s constitutional protections apply at their maximum strength and without the federal overlay that bankruptcy imposes.
+For Florida residents whose primary asset is a homestead with substantial equity, the risk-reward analysis of bankruptcy often tilts against filing.
+The debtor may retain more assets defending against creditors in state court, where Florida’s constitutional protections apply at full strength without the federal overlay that bankruptcy imposes.